ZachBray/docker-dev-envs/README.md

 Run `start_vim rust`

+Make sure that the current user owns the `~/.cargo` directory.

 ### Java/Scala (and other Eclim/Eclipse languages)

 Run `start_vim eclim`

 Please note that you must create an eclipse project before the plugin works.

 #### Maven